SpencerGraffunder/NuclearDash/README.md

 - TFT_eSPI
 - sandeepmistry/CAN

-You can install these libraries through the PlatformIO Library Manager.
+You can install these libraries through the PlatformIO Library Manager, or they should be installed automatically on build.

 ## Setup and Configuration